Vishal-Perla/ai-code-reviewer/REAMDE.md

 > Automatically review code snippets for style, security, and performance using OpenAI’s GPT-3.5-turbo, store results in a database, and explore them via a React dashboard.

+I created this AI-powered code reviewer to streamline how developers get feedback on their pull requests or code snippets.
+By combining serverless architecture, an LLM, and a simple dashboard, I built a hire-worthy demo that’s both practical and easy to extend.

+### Practical Uses
+- **Instant PR Feedback:** Auto-review code style, security flaws, and performance issues before human review.
+- **Team Metrics:** Track common error types and review turnaround times over time.
+- **Learning Tool:** Junior devs can paste snippets and learn best practices from an AI mentor.

+### How I Built It

+1. **Backend Lambdas**
+   - **Review Function** (`POST /review`)
+     - Written in Python, deployed to AWS Lambda.
+     - Receives a code snippet, calls OpenAI’s GPT-3.5-turbo via a REST request, and returns structured feedback.
+   - **List Function** (`GET /reviews`)
+     - Reads saved reviews from a database and returns them as JSON.
+   - Both functions include CORS headers so my React app can talk to them directly.

+2. **Persistent Storage**
+   - **Initial Prototype:** Amazon RDS MySQL with a `reviews` table.
+   - **Free-Tier Migration:** Swapped to DynamoDB on-demand tables to stay within free usage.
+   - Used a small Python helper (`database.py`) to initialize tables and insert or scan review items.

+3. **API Gateway**
+   - Created an HTTP API in AWS API Gateway.
+   - Defined two routes—`/review` (POST) and `/reviews` (GET)—each integrated with the corresponding Lambda.

+4. **React Frontend**
+   - Bootstrapped with Vite and React.
+   - Styled with Tailwind CSS and enhanced with Framer Motion for smooth animations.
+   - Built a submission form to call `POST /review`, then dynamically refresh the history from `GET /reviews`.
+   - Responsive layout with syntax-highlighted code cards and timestamps.

+5. **CI/CD & Hosting**
+   - Pushed my monorepo (with `frontend/` and `backend/`) to GitHub.
+   - Connected AWS Amplify to the `main` branch, marked it as a monorepo rooted at `frontend`.
+   - Added an environment variable (`VITE_API_BASE_URL`) pointing to my live API.
+   - Amplify automatically builds (`npm run build`) and hosts the site at HTTPS.

 ---

 ## 🔗 Live Demo